The English Ivy Hedera helix, care as a houseplant is not difficult for those just starting out or seasoned indoor plant veterans.

 I like to root plants in a mini-greenhouse we like to call a soda-bottle planter.

-Place the container of cuttings in an area where it will receive good light but not direct light.
+Place the container of cuttings in an area where it will receive bright light but not direct light.
 In a few weeks, roots will form and the cuttings can be replanted in a new container.

-English Ivy Indoor Pests and Problems
+Growing English Ivy Indoors: Pests and Problems

 Attacks of pests and diseases are very infrequent.